AnTiMatteIR/stash-docs/docs/customization/css-snippets.md

 ### Blur NSFW images

-Use for when working on stash but don't want to expose NSFW images and text.
+Use for when working on Stash but don't want to expose NSFW images and text.
 May not be exhaustive:

 ```css
 .scene-card-preview-video,